Digital Nomad Guide to Living in Weligama

 In some cases, you may be judged preemptively.
 Locals cut the line in front of you.
 If you are driving, police may pull you over and extort money from you.
 You may be charged extra for the same good or service as a local.
 We are aware that these things happen everywhere, but they just seem to be more common here.

 Sri Lanka is an island, so the most common way to get to Sri Lanka is initially by air.
 Alternately, there are ferries or cruises that stop off at ports around the island.
-Since there is no direct airport to Weligama, I will cover the transportation options from the capital city, Colombo.
-The nearest airport to Colombo is in Negombo, about 30 minutes north of Colombo by taxi.
+There is no direct airport to Weligama, and the nearest airport to Colombo is in Negombo, about 30 minutes north of Colombo by taxi.
+From there you have three options: train or bus.

 By Train